 Since receiving a B.S. in Environmental Toxicology and Industrial Hygiene from New York’s Clarkson University, Andy has worn a variety of hats: community organizer for SEACC; wilderness guide for Alaska Discovery; owner, captain and guide of Wilderness Swift Charters; and most recently graphic designer for both Alaska Litho and his own business, Island Design.

 Environmental health is a central pillar of Andy’s life and the natural world fuels his passions for life, love and happiness and is the driving factor in nearly all of his decisions, endeavors and interests.
 Andy is honored to be able to bring this passion and energy to Renewable Juneau, as designer, organizer and activist, and as the project lead for Renewable Juneau’s Carbon Offset Fund.
-Ask Andy about his dream vision for Juneau and he is likely to say, “An Alaskan capital city with only electric vehicles, few, if any, oil-heated buildings, a primary focus on renewable energy and a community striving together to create a world-class, sustainable, low-carbon city.”
+Ask Andy about his dream vision for Juneau and he is likely to say, “An Alaskan capital city with only electric vehicles, home and businesses heated primarily with heat pumps, a strong focus on renewable energy and a community striving together to create a world-class, sustainable, low-carbon city.”

 Sally Saddler is a retired economist who spent 35 years in the world of community &economic development, education, and workforce development in Alaska.
 She believes in empowering people to change the world through education, and is excited to work toward a greener future by supporting the development of environmentally sound communities and the creation of green jobs.
 She is happiest anywhere outdoors in her kayak, on her skis, on her skates, and on her feet.
 She is committed to Renewable Juneau to ensure a better world for her children and three grandchildren, is married, serves on the board of Alaska Heat Smart, has served two terms on the Juneau Board of Education, and hold a BA in Economics from The George Washington University.